 - 1. Cooling water inlet

-- Check the cooling water inlet for clogging.
+- Check the cooling water inlets for clogging.

-Twin engine drive users
+Multiple-engine users

 If the overheat alert system of one outboard motor activates, the engine will slow down.

 To turn off the alert activation on the outboard motors not affected by overheating